aprilsourz/state-trotter/README.md

 ## Strategy for Planning, Development, & Problem-Solving:
 We decided to use the 50 US states to frame our bucket list project.
-We know that some people aspire to visit all 50 use states as a life goal, so we wanted to build and app that would help to track progress against that goal.
+We know that some people aspire to visit all 50 United States as a life goal, so we wanted to build an app that would help to track progress against that goal.
 We decided on this framework in one of our first team meetings.

 We spent a couple of hours on the planning phase, which helped quite a bit.
-We reviewed the user stories and wireframes and made sure to cross reference our plans with the project prompt to ensure that we would meet requirements.
+We reviewed the user stories and wireframes and made sure to cross-reference our plans with the project prompt to ensure that we would meet requirements.
 We used [Trello](https://trello.com/) for tracking tasks and assigning them to individuals.

-From there we took split into pairs for programming.
+From there, we split into pairs for programming.
 We rotated pairs over the course of the work but also met frequently as a team, at least once in the morning and evenings to game plan and also throughout the day, which helped to keep everyone on track.

 Programming progressed slowly but steadily.
-One of our main challenges in the last day was that we realized the way we had divided our code up between files (events.js versus ui.js specifically) was flawed and needed to be refactored.
+One of our main challenges on the last day was that we realized the way we had divided our code up between files (events.js versus ui.js specifically) was flawed and needed to be refactored.
 We spent about 2 hours late Wednesday on that.
 Ultimately we were successful in revising the code, but it did cost us some time and aggravation along the way.
 In the end, it was a good lesson to carry forward.

-Ultimately we were not able to complete most of our stretch goals, but we instead we chose to focus on putting together a working app that satisfied all requirements.
+Ultimately, we were not able to complete most of our stretch goals, but instead, we chose to focus on putting together a working app that satisfied all requirements.
 We also learned quite a bit about working collaboratively through GitHub and resolving merge conflicts when they arose.